Code-Institute-Submissions/interactive-milestone-project/README.md

 * <strong>Git</strong>: Was used to allow local version control, and then push to Gitub Repositories.
 * <strong>PIXI.js</strong>: JS Framework for rendering graphics in Canvas or WebGL
 * <strong>Krita</strong>: Free image editing software, to make a few aesthetic changes to the graphics
-* <strong>Chrome Developer Tools</strong>: For checking the console tab specifically, to <strong>test</strong> if their are any fujnctional errors in the code
+* <strong>Chrome Developer Tools</strong>: For checking the console tab specifically, to <strong>test</strong> if their are any functional errors in the code

 ## Testing
 1. Start the Game